 Long rows of lavender as far as the eye can see, precise, round, interspersed with small strips of barren, stony earth.
 Purple hills where every now and then an isolated tree appeared, a small building, in short the paradise of travel photographers.

-The plateau of Valensole
+The Valensole Plateau

-Lavender blossoming Provence
+Lavender flowering Provence

 How to get to Valensole